Vercel vs Netlify: Battle of the Composable Web platforms

 Keep in mind, though that the performance of both Vercel and Netlify can vary depending on a variety of factors, such as the complexity of the site, the size of the assets, the location of the user, and more.

 Test both platforms with your specific requirements to determine which one performs better for your needs.
+When implemented correctly, both platforms are equal in terms of performance.

 Integrations